Meet the Team

-Sarah works in sales strategy for wealth management at London Life.
+Sarah works in marketing and communications and loves making organizations matter more.
 She’s passionate about her adopted community of London, and loves to check out its many arts and culture events, along with its burgeoning local food scene.
 She’s also a proud Western alumna, avid reader, and tea lover.
 She lives in Old North with her husband Justin, and loves that they’re just a short walk away from the shops, markets and restaurants downtown.

 Sue has worked for many years in community-based health care, and has always been a passionate advocate for vulnerable people.
 Sue has been interested in politics from birth, and began advocating for equity for girls in sports when her daughter started playing them.
 These things have culminated in her continued passion to make a difference for women and girls in our community and beyond.

 Najia is a lawyer based in London, Ontario, practicing primarily in the area of family law.
 A self-professed “political junkie,” she has long been involved in social justice and public policy advocacy, in both a personal and professional capacity.
 Najia is a graduate of Western Law and was called to the Bar of Ontario in 2017, having attended law school as a mature student while raising two children.
 Over the years, Najia has volunteered with and provided extensive pro bono legal services to a variety of not-for-profit organizations, including the National Council of Canadian Muslims (NCCM).
 She has also recently served as chair of the Justice and Protective Services Committee of the London & Middlesex Local Immigration Partnership (LMLIP).
 Prior to starting her own practice, Najia worked at a small law firm on Kettle & Stony Point First Nation.